Cloud Identity Playbook

 Business Challenge - PIV Authentication in Full Migration Scenario

-One common challenge faced by many agencies is IDaaS support for certificate-based authentication and desktop authentication.
+One common challenge many agencies face is IDaaS support for certificate-based authentication and desktop authentication.
 Many FedRAMP IDaaS support some form of certificate-based authentication.
 As of this writing, there is no current replacement for PIV desktop authentication that doesn't include operating an Active Directory domain.

-The pros and cons of each approach are dependent on an agency’s architecture, budget, and technical knowledge.
+The pros and cons of each approach depend on an agency’s architecture, budget, and technical knowledge.
 The Federal CISO Council ICAM Subcommittee is a government-wide community for sharing best practices, demonstrations, and questions.
 Send an email to ICAM at GSA.gov to join.

 Generate and Share User Stories

 Writing Effective User Stories is essential to understanding the user’s purpose.
 Having descriptive summaries and detailed acceptance criteria will help your team know when a user story is considered complete or done.
-See this modified example from the GSA Chief Technology Officer Office:
+See the modified example below from the GSA Chief Technology Officer Office.

 |Epic||User Story||Acceptance Criteria|